DevOpsTestLab/DevOpsNinjas/README.md

 ### Task 2: Setup a new multi-branch pipeline job for our hello world app

 > Description: Here is our flagship application which needs to be onboarded, https://github.com/DevOpsTestLab/sample-spring-boot.
 Fork this repository under your own github account so that you can work on it independently.
 You should see the `Jenkinfile` as part of the repository which our DevOps team created.
 Its developed in springboot and gradle is used as the build automation tool.
 Create a multi-branch pipeline project in our Jenkins instance and confirm that the build is successful.
+Although not a top priority, you can ensure that each build is also running Unit tests and creating coverage report to use in sonarqube.

 > **Note**: Feel free to install any plugin in Jenkins to make this work.
 Set-up GITHUB credentials in Jenkins so that it can checkout and perform the build.